dev-tyta/dev-tyta/README.md

 <h4>🚀 Projects:</h4>

+1.**HumanCount**: An API which works towards detecting and counting humans in an image or video.
+The project can be used in different real-time applications.
+Check it out [here](https://github.com/dev-tyta/HumanCount)
-1. **Analyzing The Movie Database**: A deep dive into movie datasets with the power of Pandas.
+2. **Analyzing The Movie Database**: A deep dive into movie datasets with the power of Pandas.
 Dive in [here](https://github.com/dev-tyta/The-Movie-Database).
-2. **LoanMe**: A work-in-progress application that predicts customer eligibility using ML, boasting 90% accuracy!
+3. **LoanMe**: A work-in-progress application that predicts customer eligibility using ML, boasting 90% accuracy!
 Also, delved into its backend with Flask.
-Peek [here](#) (Link to be updated).
+Peek [here](https://github.com/dev-tyta/LoanMe).

 ---